JerryI/wljs-docs/docs/frontend/Tutorial/GUI Overview.md

 ---
 sidebar_position: 1
 ---
-The whole notebook interface is made using plain Javascript, HTML powered by a [web-server and template engine](https://github.com/JerryI/tinyweb-mathematica) running locally on Wolfram Kernel.
+The whole notebook interface is made using plain Javascript, HTML powered by a [Wolfram WebServer](https://github.com/KirillBelovTest/HTTPHandler)  and [template engine](https://github.com/JerryI/wl-wsp) running locally on a Wolfram Kernel.
 It means you can work remotely by running a server anywhere you want.

-Some calculations are performed partially by your browser, you can have a control over it, if you want.
+Some calculations are performed partially by your browser, you can have a control over it, [if you want](Dynamics.md) .
 All UI elements, cells operations are written in Javascript and Wolfram Language and performed by [WLJS](../../interpreter/intro.md) interpreter.

 :::note
 Frontend saves cell's data every-time you type something to RAM.
-To unload the data to a file you can click manually on `clock` symbol or wait 3 minutes until autosave feature will fire.
+Serializing to the disk is scheduled with a 3 minutes interval.
 :::

 Moving from the native desktop applications to a web stack has some drawbacks in terms of latency in communication between Wolfram Kernel and a browser, performance, however it shows many useful features, which are not possible in Mathematica.
 Sharing notebooks as `html` files, embedding them into your blog, customizing visualization of data using moderns and flexible tools like any Javascript framework, plain HTML and CSS together with Wolfram Language.